 Plenty of charities have Christmas campaigns, which explains why giving money to them helps.
-This video from Oxfam America explains how we can all work together to help end poverty.
+This new video from Great Ormond St Hospital really helps younger supporters understand their cause.

 3) Find out which charities need extra help at this time

 Some good causes find themselves in dire need of funds at different times.
-The housing charity HELP USA is working especially hard during the pandemic to ensure everyone has a place to call home.
+The animal charity the RSPCA thinks it might be in for its worst Christmas ever, as the financial pressures of the pandemic push owners to abandon their pets.
 Maybe they need a bit more money?

 4) Work out how much you want to give